 Mary Clardy is the Director of Bands at Downing Middle School.
-Mrs. Clardy is in her thirty-first year of teaching and her sixth year at Downing Middle School.
+Mrs. Clardy is in her thirty-fifth year of teaching and her sixth year at Downing Middle School.
 Mrs. Clardy holds a Bachelors Degree in Music from Louisiana Tech University and a Masters Degree in Music Education from Lamar University.
 She played clarinet in the top performing ensembles at both universities, as well as bass clarinet and Eb clarinet in the band at Lamar University.
 She began her career in music in Woodville ISD, serving as Head Band Director of Woodville Middle School.
 She then moved to Houston to teach at Stovall Middle School in Aldine ISD and later became an assistant, and then the Head Band Director, at Aldine High School.
 In 2007, Mrs. Clardy and her husband Dick Clardy, along with their infant daughter Mackenzie, moved to Lubbock, Texas.
 In Lubbock, Mrs. Clardy taught at Irons Middle School as the assistant director.
 Mrs. Clardy's ensembles have earned Sweepstakes at Texas UIL Concert and Sightreading Contests, "Best in Class" at the Lone Star Music Festival in Dallas, "Best in Class" at the Greater Southwest Music Festival in Amarillo, “Overall Outstanding” at the Lone Star Showcase of Music at UNT and, in 2015, the Downing Symphonic Band was named as a “Commended Winner” in the Foundation for Music Education’s National Wind Band Honors Contest.

 When she is not teaching, Mrs. Clardy enjoys spending time with her family.
 They enjoy traveling, snow skiing and attending music events.
 Mrs. Clardy also enjoys running in her spare time.
 She is an eight time marathoner and most recently completed her first 1/2 marathon at Disney World in 2012.